Kings Marsh

 Kings Marsh is a former civil parish, now in the parish of Farndon, in the borough of Cheshire West and Chester and ceremonial county of Cheshire in England.
 In 2001 it had a population of 30.

-The civil parish was abolished in 2015 and merged into Farndon.
+History

+Kingsmarsh was formerly an extra-parochial tract, in 1858 Kings Marsh became a separate civil parish, on 1 April 2015 the parish was abolished and merged with Farndon.
+From 1974 to 2009 it was in Chester non-metropolitan district.